 The following diagram is an overview of the services that are part of the Cloud Provider Hub environment.

 - VMware Cloud Provider Commerce Portal - As a Service Provider that is part of the VMware Cloud Provider Program, you set up commit contracts for supported services with an Aggregator in VMware Cloud Provider Commerce Portal.
 Once a commit contract for a service is set up and active, the service becomes available for provisioning in Cloud Provider Hub.

 You set up a new commit contract for every additional VMware Cloud service you want to provision.

 - VMware Cloud Provider Hub - The single point of access and management for Service Providers and tenants.
-Depending on your role, you log in from the context of a master organization or a tenant organization with different management capabilities.
+Depending on your role, you log in from the context of a provider organization or a tenant organization with different management capabilities.

 - VMware Cloud services - The pool of VMware Cloud services supported in Cloud Provider Hub for which you can sign a commit contract and provision for your tenants:

 How Service Providers use Cloud Provider Hub

 - Onboard tenants and provision services for them.